GustavFluur/filterfolk/README.md

 ![opening-page]

 2. As visitor you have multiple options.
-For starters if you can click on the "OUR INVENTORY" button to come the total iventory page.
+For starters if you can click on the "OUR INVENTORY" button to come the total inventory page.
+In there you are able to see the product description and images of each product, however to prevent other competitors to see what our prices are we have set up a function that a new visitor needs to register an account at Filter for Folks.

+3. This is to generate more traffic to the website and arouse curiosity.
+Once you click on the gray button that says "Wanna see our prices?" it takes you to the register page.

+4. One you have created an account it it greats you with a new message on the home page.
+This is an indication that you're in and a sense of change within the navigation for the visitor.
+Who is now our potential customer.

+5.